-The Deficit Reduction Act of 2005 (DRA) created the Medicaid Integrity Program (MIP) and directed the Centers for Medicare & Medicaid Services (CMS) to enter into contracts to review Medicaid provider actions, audit claims, identify overpayments, and educate providers and others on Medicaid program integrity issues, as well as detect and prevent fraud, waste, and abuse.
+The Deficit Reduction Act of 2008 (DRA) created the Medicaid Integrity Program (MIP) and directed the Centers for Medicare & Medicaid Services (CMS) to enter into contracts to review Medicaid providers actions, audit claims, identify overpayments, educate providers and others on the Medicaid program integrity issues, as well as detect and prevent fraud, waste, and abuse.

 Audit Medicaid Integrity Contractors (Audit MICs) have now been replaced with the Northeast Unified Program Integrity Contract (NE UPIC).
 The NE UPIC are entities with which CMS has contracted to perform audits of Medicaid providers.
-The overall goal of the provider audits is to identify overpayments and to ultimately decrease the payment of inappropriate Medicaid claims.
-At the direction of CMS, the Audit MICs will audit Medicaid providers throughout the country.
+The overall goal of the provider audit is to identify overpayments and to ultimately decrease the payment of inappropriate Medicaid claims.
+At the direction of CMS, the NE UPIC (formerly the MIC) will Audit Medicaid providers throughout the country.
 The audits will ensure that Medicaid payments are for covered services that were actually provided and properly billed and documented.
-Audit MICs will perform field audits and desk audits.
-Audits have begun in CMS Regions III & IV and will be expanded to all States and Territories.
+NE UPIC will perform field audits and desk audits.
+Audits have begun in CMS Northeast Jurisdiction and will be expanded to all States in this Jurisdiction.
 The audits are being conducted under Generally Accepted Government Auditing Standards.

-Any Medicaid provider may be audited, including, but not limited to, fee-for-service providers, institutional and non-institutional, as well as managed care entities.
+Any Medicaid provider may be audited, including, but not limited to, fee for service, institutional, and non-institutional, as well as managed care entities.

-Providers usually will be selected for audits based on data analysis by other CMS contractors.
+Providers usually will be selected for audit based on data analysis by other CMS Contractors.
 They also will be referred by State agencies.
-CMS will ensure that its audits neither duplicate Pennsylvania audits of the same providers nor interfere with potential law enforcement investigations.
+CMS will ensure that its audits neither duplicate audits of the same provider nor interfere with potential law enforcement investigations.

 What should a provider do if it receives a Notification Letter that it has been selected for audit?

 Gather the requested documents as instructed in the letter.
-CMS contractors have the authority to request and review copies of provider records, interview providers and office personnel, and have access to provider facilities.
-Requested records must be made available to the Audit MIC within the requested timeframes.
+CMS contractors have the authority to request and review copies of provider records, interview providers and office personnel, and have access to provider billing facilities.
+Requested records must be made available to the NE UPIC (formerly the MIC) within the requested timeframes.

-Generally, providers will have at least two weeks before the start of an audit to make their initial production of documents to the Audit MIC.
-In obtaining documents, the Audit MIC will be mindful of Pennsylvania state-imposed requirements concerning record production.
-Moreover, the Audit MIC may accommodate reasonable requests for extensions on document production so long as neither the integrity nor the timeliness of the audit is compromised.
-The Audit MIC will also contact the provider to schedule an entrance conference.
-Notification Letters will identify a primary point of contact at the Audit MIC if there are specific questions about the Notification Letter or the audit process.
+Generally, providers will have at least two weeks before the start of an audit to make their initial production of documents to the NE UPIC (formerly the MIC).
+In obtaining documents the NE UPIC will be mindful of Pennsylvania state-imposed requirements concerning record production.
+Moreover, the NE UPIC may accommodate reasonable requests for extensions on document production so long as neither the integrity nor the timeliness of the audit is compromised.
+The NE UPIC will also contact the provider to schedule an entrance conference.
+Notification Letters will identify a primary point of contact at the NE UPIC if there are specific questions about the Notification Letter or the audit process.

 What process will follow the completion of the audit?